Tips and Tactics for Ruffed Grouse Hunting in the Snow.

 While grouse hunting in the winter can be extremely challenging, it can also be very rewarding.
 Success on a winter grouse hunt can be measured in knowledge over points had or shots fired.
 If I can get on one track that eats up two hours of my day, I’m a happy uplander.
 If I’m lucky enough to bring home a bird or two, I’m on cloud nine.

 Go with someone you love, get your dog out of the house, and use it as an excuse to help work off some of that extra holiday weight we’re all carrying around.
+But be mindful and prepared for your hunting dog in cold weather situations.
 Being outside is not only good for the soul, it’s good for the body.
 And on these short winter days, taking in as much fresh air as possible is important.
 Life is too short to let a little snow get in the way of a day in the grouse woods.